4 Ways to Develop Your Employees

 Thinking outside of the box can also offer new avenues of growth.
 Incorporating developmental assignments or on-the-job training into the plan provides additional skill-learning opportunities.
 Likewise, increasing control and responsibilities can help employees take ownership of their positions and improve engagement.

-Just as OKRs require a means to assess performance, so, too, do employee development plans.
+Just as OKRs require a means to assess performance, so do employee development plans.
 It creates accountability and allows team members to see the results of their efforts.
 It can spur motivation for continued improvement.
-It can also identify areas for additional skill-building efforts or reassessment of the expectations.
+It can also identify areas for additional skill-building efforts or reassessing the expectations.
 Managers can benefit from the insights that these metrics provide.

 Positive feedback and constructive feedback is critical to the process.
 It represents a situation where a manager is more of a coach and mentor to the employee.
 The critical factor is that this exchange occurs frequently and not just at a performance review.
 It gives the employee a chance to adapt their process to meet the established expectations.

 Providing feedback keeps the lines of communication open, which is vital to any organization.
-It should focus not only on the past but also provide guidance for the future.
+It should focus not only on the past but also guide the future.
 After all, the essence of an employee development plan is that it’s fluid and flexible.
 It adapts to the worker’s achievements to encourage continued growth.